How Auto Tariffs Are Driving Up Car Insurance Costs in 2026

 How do auto tariffs affect car insurance premiums?

 Tariffs on imported auto parts increase the cost for repair shops to source components like engines, sensors, and body panels.
 As repair costs rise, insurance companies pay out more on collision and comprehensive claims — a dynamic known as higher claim severity.
 Insurers then recalibrate their premium models to account for these elevated costs, ultimately passing the increase to policyholders at renewal.
-The process typically involves a 12–18 month lag between when tariffs take effect and when consumers see the impact in their premiums.
+The process typically involves a 12–18 month lag between when tariffs take effect and when consumers see the full impact in their premiums.

 Compare Car Insurance Rates in Ohio